eclipse-iceoryx/iceoryx/doc/design/listener.md

 ```

 The Triggerable does not need to implement all `enableEvent`,
-`disableEvent` variations only the ones which are required by the use
+`disableEvent` variations, only the ones which are required by the use
 case.
-When there is only a single event which can be triggered then the `enableEvent`
+The `enableEvent` and `disableEvent`, without the distincting `EventEnum`,
-and `disableEvent` without the distincting `EventEnum` can be used.
+can be used when there is only a single event which can be triggered.

 #### Class Interactions